lee101/guided-text-to-speech-cog/README.md

 ## Please help me!!!

-[] -- Use a efficient output format not wav
+- [x] Use a efficient output format not wav
-[] -- Support for more expressive and emotive voices [] -- Support for more languages
+- [ ] Support for more expressive and emotive voices
+- [ ] Support for more languages
-[] -- Support for more voices
+- [ ] Support for more voices
-[] -- Support for more accents
+- [ ] Support for more accents

-[] -- Add more cool stuff like eleven labs style voice clone etc.
+## more cool audio stuff we should do somewhere

+- [ ] Eleven labs style voice clone.
-[] -- Voice style transfer
+- [ ] Voice style transfer
-[] -- SunoAI - Inpainting of audio/generating anything audio
+- [ ] SunoAI - Inpainting of audio/generating anything audio
+- [ ] Music style transfer

+Let me know if these are of interest or if these have been done please link!

 # Plugs and sponsors For AI products.
 See text to speech models on Text-generator.io [https://text-generator.io/](https://text-generator.io/)